rancelin/Podman-Lampstack/README.md

 # Podman Lmpp Stack
-Trying to setup a complete rootless Lmpp (Linux MariaDB PHP phpMyAdmin) Stack on Podman for web development purposes
+Trying to setup a completely rootless Lmpp (Linux MariaDB PHP phpMyAdmin) Stack on Podman for web development purposes

 *Note: I am new to Podman and containers in general, I haven't tried to compose or build images yet.
 This is still a work in progress.*